ridamjain-61/WiDS24-Warming-World/Week1/Assignment/Part1/README.md

-# Part 1: Let's Matplot!!
+# Part 1: Let's Matplot with NumPy!!

 ---